cmaggard/Libradis/README.md

 # Future Goals

 * Autodiscovery of metric modules, like Mix.Tasks does.
 I wish the discovery bits from that were extracted, because that's what I'd have to rewrite.
+* Extracting data source and destination handling code into their own modules